-Both the E-P5 and the GX7 have been discontinued, but can regularly be found used on eBay.
+Both the E-P5 and the GX7 have been discontinued, but can regularly be found used on ebay.
 The E-P5 was replaced by the Olympus E-P7, while the GX7 was followed by the Panasonic GX85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic GX7 Manual.
+Further information on the features and operation of the E-P5 and GX7 can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic GX7 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P5 and the Panasonic GX7?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.